A guide to choosing the best sugars, syrups, and sweeteners for you

 -

-How to use allulose?
-Promoted as the perfect sweetener, allulose provides the culinary benefits of regular sugar with fewer calories.
+Touted as the perfect sweetener, allulose delivers the culinary benefits of regular sugar with fewer calories.
 It browns, looks, and dissolves like table sugar.
-It offers bulk (body & weight) to recipes.
-So, as said before, you can typically use the same amount as table sugar to achieve desired results in your recipes, but they will be less sweet.
-In baking, allulose makes a great substitute for table sugar, resulting in soft, moist baked goods, but not crispy.
-Okay, you've seen all the benefits, but what's the catch?
-Scroll down to "What are the disadvantages of allulose?."
+It offers bulk (body & weight) to recipes and so, called a bulk sweetener.
+As said before, you can typically use the same amount as table sugar to achieve desired results in your recipes, but they will be less sweet.
+In baking, allulose makes a great substitute for table sugar, resulting in soft, moist baked goods—but don’t expect crispy textures.

 -

-Where can I buy certified organic allulose?
-Until the summer of 2023, there was no certified organic allulose in stores.
-As one manufacturer told me, one reason is that allulose is refined using ion-exchange and absorption resin processes to filter.
-By law, organic sweeteners must be processed, handled, and packaged according to a long list of rules established by the U.S. Department of Agriculture—the National Organic Program (NOP) — and ion-exchange filtration may not be used in the processing of organic foods, unless in exceptional cases.
-A second reason is that certified organic allulose cannot come from processes that involve genetically engineered microbes.
-However, in October 2023, two companies started selling the first certified organic allulose I've seen on the market.
-Check out both products Pyure and Slender Zero.
+Until the summer of 2023, certified organic allulose wasn't available in stores.
+As one manufacturer told me, one reason was that allulose was refined using ion-exchange and absorption resin processes to filter.
+But ion-exchange filtration may not be used in the processing of organic foods, unless in exceptional cases.
+A second reason was that certified organic allulose cannot come from processes that involve genetically engineered microbes.
+However, in October 2023, that changed.
+Two companies introduced the first organic allulose: Pyure and Slender Zero.

 -

-What are the advantages of allulose?
 Allulose has no aftertaste and provides almost zero calories per serving (one teaspoon).
 It offers bulk to recipes, browns, and caramelizes.
 It dissolves quickly (even faster than table sugar), making it perfect for drinks and cocktails.
-It refrigerates and freezes well, resulting in smooth, scoopable ice cream.
+Allulose works well in recipes that require refrigeration or freezing, helping create smooth, scoopable ice cream.
 It does not recrystallize like erythritol.

 -

-What are the disadvantages of allulose?
-Allulose is less sweet than sugar, so if you want to keep the sweetness level, you can't swap cup for cup (unless you buy blends, which are as sweet as sugar).
-It costs over 10x more than table sugar.
-Allulose is a FODMAP—an acronym for carbohydrates associated with negative gastrointestinal effects such as bloating, flatulence, diarrhea, and nausea [The Center for Science in the Public Interest asked the FDA to require a label warning about that].
-It browns and caramelizes faster than white sugar, so you might remove your cookies & cakes from the oven before they are fully baked OR get an overly brown baked good.
+Allulose browns and caramelizes faster than white sugar, so you might remove your cookies & cakes from the oven before they are fully baked OR get an overly brown baked good.
 It results in softer, puffier cakes and cookies.
 It does not crisp up your baked goods like table sugar.
+And then there's one more potential downside.

 -